connorpower/dotfiles/README.md

 # Dotfiles

-These are my dotfiles.
+These are my dotfiles common configs.
 They aren't intended to be useful to anyone other than myself.

 ## Organization